OpenVoter/POPregister/POPregister_v0.1.md

 ## Proof of Property Electoral Register — Technical Specification

-This document defines the complete technical, software, and hardware architecture of POPRegister v0.1.
+This document defines the complete technical, software, and hardware architecture of POPregister v0.1.
 It is implementation-ready and reflects the finalized system rules.